seamplex/feenox/doc/compilation.md

 ## FeenoX source code

-There are two ways of getting FeenoX' source code:
+There are two ways of getting FeenoX's source code:

  1. Cloning the GitHub repository at <https://github.com/seamplex/feenox>
  2. Downloading a source tarball from <https://seamplex.com/feenox/dist/src/>